wizcamp/wizcamp-realms-demo/README.md

-# Fullstack Explorer: Trivia Game Edition
+# Trivia Quest Starter

 Welcome to your React development journey!
-You'll be building an interactive trivia game over 12 sessions using modern web development tools and techniques.
+You'll be building an interactive trivia game using modern web development tools and techniques.

 ## 🎯 For Students